-This is the most comprehensive dieting guide for improving body composition that you’ll find anywhere.
+This is the most comprehensive dieting guide for getting ripped that you’ll find anywhere.

 Why I Wrote This Guide